 When you’re driving on scenic Colorado highways or through a street in Grand Junction, it can be nerve-racking to share the road with a big rig.
 These commercial vehicles pose a serious threat to everyone around them.
 Yes; they can be safe enough when operated in a lawful manner, but the margin for error is slim.
 One wrong move by a trucker can mean catastrophe for you.

-If you or a loved one has been injured in an accident involving a truck, you need a Colorado personal injury attorney who has experience with these complicated cases.
+If you or a loved one has been injured in an accident involving a truck on the Western Slope, you need a Colorado personal injury attorney who has experience with these complicated cases.
 You and your family deserve to be compensated for your injuries so you can concentrate on what’s truly important: making a full recovery.

 Andrew J. Peters and Andrew J. Nolan, the founding attorneys of Peters & Nolan, LLC, are ready to help.
 Call (970) 243-4357 for a free consultation to find out how.